 The peek-a-boo windows on the Duet are a nice size, but the toggle closures are hard to operate while pushing or with one hand.

 Each seat has its own independently operated canopy.
 They are decent in size with a nicer flip out visor, but they aren't large compared to the competition, and they don't cover as much.
 The only ventilation on the canopy/seat is the mesh peek-a-boo window with the toggle closure.
 The closure is hard to operate, and while arguably silent compared to hook and loop closures, it doesn't keep the whole window cover closed as it is highly influenced by the wind.

-The photos above show the Duet with the seat backs fully upright and canopies closed (left) and the seat backs fully reclined and canopies open (left).
+The photos above show the Duet with seat upright and shade cover (left) and the seat fully reclined and shade cover open (left).

 The Buggy has a 5-point harness in each seat.
 The harness itself is difficult to get off and only slightly easier to get it back on.
 The buckle itself is only average, and it takes two hands pressing on three different points of contact at the same time to open it, then you need to manually separate the straps from the buckle.
 Adjusting the harness in size isn't difficult, as there is only one adjustment for both upper and lower harness straps, making it much easier, but the shoulder strap height adjustment is a rethread operation (something we normally aren't fond of).
 It has three different height options and a 4.5-inch range from highest to lowest.
 The crotch strap is not adjustable.